Realizing Immersive Communications in Human Digital Twin by Edge Computing Empowered Tactile Internet: Visions and Case Study: Framework of IC-HDT-ECoTI

-A PT is digitally modelled as a high-fidelity VT located in the controlled domain, which can be regarded as a digital agent executor of the PT.
+A PT is digitally modeled as a high-fidelity VT located in the HDT domain, which can be regarded as the digital executor of the PT, meanwhile reflecting the PT's status in real time.
 After receiving commands from the PT, its VT decodes the information and executes actions indicated by the decoded information.
-Based on this, the VT then generates the multimodal feedback information through sensing and transmit it back to the PT through the network domain.
+Based on this, the VT then generates the multimodal feedback information and transmit it back to the PT through the edge interaction domain.